About Practical Small Projects

 Mary Bliss - Executive Director

 Bliss is a Fulbright Scholar and a certified mediator with conflict resolution training.
 As Executive Director of Practical Small Projects, she has been a featured speaker at the World Bank, Millennium Challenge Corporation and various international conferences.
-Most recently, she has served as a Foreign Service Officer.
+Most recently, she has served as a Foreign Service Officer with USAID and was selected by the State Department in 2014 to be featured in the “I Am A Diplomat” exhibit at the U.S. Diplomacy Center.
+The Center is a museum and will “tell the largely unknown story of U.S. diplomacy.”
+She was honored to be the only USAID Officer selected.

 Karen Heston - Director of Communications

 Karen Heston is the Director of Communications for Practical Small Projects, a 501 (c) (3) organization that creates new heath, education, and income-generating opportunities in West Africa though the provision of potable water systems, health care centers, schools, and solar energy.
-Her focus is on creating and disseminating media that ensures that PSP projects are well represented in local and national press outlets.
-Most recently she worked with a leading team of web developers to revamp the PSP website in order to achieve the following goals: increased transparency for the organization; streamline communications with potential donors; and update it with engaging media including video, photo, and social media.
+Her focus is on creating and disseminating media that ensures that PSP projects are well represented not only to donors, but also in local and national press outlets.
+Her main showcase of this is the PSP website.
+Karen and a team of web developers revamped the site to achieve the following goals: increased transparency for the organization; streamline communications with potential donors; and update it with engaging media including video, photo, and social media.

-Karen has an extensive background in media and the communication arts, studying photography at Savannah College and Design, she holds a BFA from New York University from the Tisch School of the Arts in Film and Television, and an MFA from School of Visual Arts in Computer Art.
+Karen has an extensive background in media and the communication arts, studying photography at Savannah College and Design, she holds a BFA from New York University from the Tisch School of the Arts in Film and Television, and an MFA from the School of Visual Arts in Computer Art.
 Professionally, she has overseen commercial spots from inception to completion.
-For the past seven years she has been working with Fortune 500 clients including: ExxonMobil, GE, Pepsi, AT&T, McDonald’s, Macy’s, CSX, Visa; and such beauty clients as: L’Oreal and Maybelline.
-This work has allowed her to create media for PSP that succinctly captures PSP’s value proposition and communicates it to a wide audience in a thoughtful way.
+For the past ten years she has been working with Fortune 500 clients including: ExxonMobil, GE, Pepsi, AT&T, McDonald’s, Macy’s, Cadillac, and Visa; and such beauty clients as: L’Oreal and Maybelline.
+She has also worked on various feature films including Author Christmas, Green Lantern, OZ the Great and Powerful, Smurfs 2, and Spike Lee's Old Boy.
+She is the creator of her own visual effects company that encompasses this strong background called Siren Lab, (www.sirenlab.com) positioned in Venice, CA. This background has allowed her to create media that succinctly captures PSP’s value proposition and communicates it to a wide audience in a thoughtful way.

-As Director of Communications, Karen spends significant time in Mali documenting the work of PSP overseeing the completion of various humanitarian projects and installations.
+As Director of Communications, Karen has been to Mali on over five different visits, documenting the work of PSP and overseeing the completion of various humanitarian projects and installations.

 She is also the founder of Generate.Change (www.generatechange.tv), where she partners with advertising professionals to create engaging content that increases awareness for social and humanitarian causes.
 Most recently Generate.Change created web and video content to showcase the work of PSP on the ground in Mali, West Africa.
-Specifically this content showed last year’s grant from the Addax Petroleum Foundation of Switzerland in where PSP’s work was greatly appreciated in the village of Diban; as seen in the documented in-progress video children smiling and playing with PSP and village workers completing the various projects.
+Specifically this content highlights the grant from the Addax Petroleum Foundation of Switzerland in which PSP’s work was greatly appreciated in the village of Diban; as seen in the documented in-progress video of children smiling and playing with PSP, and village workers completing the various projects.

-After living in New York City for 12 years, she now resides near the beach in Venice, CA. In her spare time she enjoys snowboarding, surfing, hiking, biking, painting and making children’s book illustrations.
+After living in New York City for 12 years, she now resides near the beach in Venice, CA. In her spare time she enjoys snowboarding, surfing, hiking, biking, painting and making children’s book illustrations with her fiancé David Peck.

 Heather Bessette - Intern